cebrini/100-days-of-code/log.md

 **Today's Progress:** Finally completed another challenge!

 **Thoughts:** Yes I was a bad boy and didn't add to this log for several days.
 But, in my defense I was working on coding.
 I just didn't feel like I was making progress at the time.
 However, I broke through one of my blocks and completed another Intermediate Algorithm challenge from @freecodecamp.
 The challenge?
 Binary Agents.

+### Day 20: Aug 16, 2016

+**Today's Progress:** Worked on Roman Numerial Converter Again.
+Getrting close!

+**Thoughts:** Turned my attention back to the Roman Numerial Converter problem and actually made some real progress.
+I hope to be finished with it by the end of Wednesday.